codewithmokone/PLP-Python-Final-Project/README.md

 - Search for current weather by city name
 - Fetches data like temperature, humidity, pressure, weather description, and icon
-- Clean, responsive UI (using Bootstrap or your preferred frontend framework)
+- Clean, responsive UI (using Tailwind)
 - Graceful error handling for invalid city names or API issues

 ### Tech Stack